 Just like any other time you’re on the road, you’ll want to make sure you’re avoiding participating in distracted driving habits.
 Safe teen drivers don’t play like that and being a focused driver is crucial to vehicle safety and driving survival.
 Especially in bad weather conditions.

 1. Stay home if Possible

 And the number one way to stay safe during winter weather?
 Don’t drive at all!
 Seriously.
 Avoid the roads and leave your vehicle in the driveway to collect snow.
 If you don’t absolutely need to get somewhere, go ahead and make some hot chocolate and chill on the couch.

-If you do have to drive on icy road or in inclement weather conditions, just remember to follow these tips.
+If you do have to drive on an icy road or you’re out in inclement weather conditions, just remember to follow these tips, winter driving is no joke.
 Take it slow, practice gradual braking, and stay safe out there!